5x12/themlsbook/jupyter_book/book/chapter3/linear_regression_and_gradient_descent.md

 (chapter3_part1)=

-# Chapter 3: Model Learning
+# Model Learning

 - This Jupyter Notebook is a supplement for the [Machine Learning Simplified](https://themlsbook.com) (MLS) book.
 Note that all detailed explanations are written in the book.
 This notebook just shed light on Python implementations of the topics discussed.
 - I also assume you know Python syntax and how it works.
 If you don't, I highly recommend you to take a break and get introduced to the language before going forward with my notebooks.

-> Let's recall Chapter 3.
+Let's recall Chapter 3.
 We have a hypothetical dataset (Table 3.1) of six apartments located in the center of Amsterdam along with their prices (in 10,000 EUR) and floor areas (in square meters).

 | area ($m^2$) | price (in €10,000) |
 | ----------- | ----------- |